rodrigondec/Sincroniza-o-Prog-Concorrente/Documents/21-abordagem-1.md

 ##### Fila de passageiros

 1. A fila do carro espera o embarque ser liberado
-2. A fila libera o próximo passageiro
+2. A fila libera a vez do passageiro atual
 3. A fila espera o passageiro atual embarcar no carro

 #### Passageiro